-$^{^{10}\}rm https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.htm l#localized-keys$ org.apertis.GlobalSearchProvider: Indicates that the application is a global search provider, equivalent to the supports-global-search schema entry.
+$^{10}\rm https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.htm l#localized-keys$

-106 The Interfaces key is used for Interface discovery11.
-In particular, the following 107 interfaces are defined:
+The Interfaces key is used for Interface discovery.
+In particular, the following interfaces are defined:

-The standard MimeType key controls the possible content-type and URI-scheme associations12.
+The standard MimeType key controls the possible content-type and URI-scheme associations.
 For example, x-scheme-handler/http is used in desktop environments such as GNOME to designate an application as capable of acting as a general-purpose web browser, and we will do the same here.

-Services that parse desktop files should use the implementation in GLib13, or an Apertis-specific API built on top of that implementation.
+Services that parse desktop files should use the implementation in GLib, or an Apertis-specific API built on top of that implementation.